Culture & Civic Life

 Repatriating the Wrongfully Taken

-In 2016, Gregory Annenberg Weingarten was honored by NMAI with the Innovative Partnership in Repatriation Award "for his instrumental role in the purchase of 24 sacred American Indian objects from a Parisian auction house with the express purpose of repatriating them to the Hopi and Apache Nations.
-Read this piece from The New York Times for more information about his efforts to return sacred objects to their rightful owners.
+In 2016, Gregory Annenberg Weingarten, pictured left with Kevin Gover, Director of the NMAI, was honored by the NMAI with the Innovative Partnership in Repatriation Award "for his instrumental role in the purchase of 24 sacred American Indian objects from a Parisian auction house with the express purpose of repatriating them to the Hopi and Apache Nations."

 General Operating Support